How to use INDUCT FOR WORK to train employees of NDIS registered Providers

 Online tracking also ensures that all workers repeat their training to ensure compliance.
 All participants can also be tested by using quizzes.

 Progress is digitally recorded.
 This comes in handy in ensuring that providers stay compliant with the government regulations.

 - Reduction of administration overheads

-On course completion, participants are awarded a printable course completion certificate.
-This along with other details related to NDIS participants are stored in the cloud and are available at the click of a button.
+On course completion, participants are awarded with a printable course completion certificate.
+This along with other details is stored in the cloud and are available at the click of a button.
 This eliminates the costs associated with maintaining hard copy files.